 Price to expand: Extreme

 Overview: The Tyranids are probably the weirdest life form going in the Warhammer 40K universe—and they've got the looks to prove it.
 Acting as an organic and grotesque horde in almost all ways, they travel through the universe identifying prey planets that they can strip of bio- and living-matter from top to bottom, leaving behind only a stony husk of what was there before.
-They have strength in numbers and strangely-evolved organisms that know no fear or any other concept apart from conquer and devour.
+They have strength in numbers and strangely-evolved organisms that know no fear or any other concept apart from conquering and devour.

 Why not to play them: They are hand-to-hand focused so you'll have to be canny against some enemies who do their biggest damage from range.
 As the word horde might indicate, there are plenty of bodies in a Tyranid army so they can be expensive to collect and to make a sizeable force with.
 Given their organic forms and curves, bumps and lumps they are particularly tricky to paint really well, too.